Accessible Christian Education

 - Late Tuition Payments

 Final grades, transcripts, and diplomas will not be released until all financial obligations are paid in full.
-On June 1, 2019, a five percent late fee will be assessed on any outstanding balance.
-A one percent late fee will be assessed on the first of each month thereafter.
+On June 1, 2024, a 5% late fee will be assessed on any outstanding balance.
+A 1% late fee will be assessed on the first of each month thereafter.

 Westminster does not offer any academic, fine art, or athletic scholarships.